-Selling a home without a real estate agent can seem like an attractive prospect to those that haven’t gone through the real estate transaction process.
-The lure of a process without having to hunt down potential real estate agents, interview a few of them and then pay a commission draws a lot of interest from home sellers full of faith that they can do it themselves.
+Selling a home without a real estate agent can seem like an appealing idea to those that haven’t gone through the real estate transaction process.

-That kind of attitude is one usually based in the feeling that a real estate transaction is a relatively simple, regulated process that can be learned in a short period of time and executed well within a short time of putting the home on the market.
-The reality is that a simple transaction is often the rarest kind and every transaction that has twists and turns best handled by a real estate agent.
+That kind of attitude is usually based on the feeling that a real estate transaction is a straightforward process that can be learned and executed quickly by just putting the home on the market.
+The reality is that a simple transaction is often the rarest kind and every transaction that has twists and turns is best handled by a real estate agent.

 An Eye On Commissions

-The simple fact of commissions is that real estate agents often (though perhaps not always) bring in additional value on your property.
-They know how to market, price and negotiate the sale of your property, ensuring that you see extra value from your property that might not see if you were going through the sale yourself.
+The simple fact of commissions is that real estate agents often (though perhaps not always) bring in additional value to your property.
+They know how to market, price, and negotiate the sale of your property, ensuring that you see extra value from your property that you might not see if you were going through the sale yourself.
 Sometimes, the commission amount can be entirely paid for through these types of efforts.

 The speed of the transaction will also be altered and that should go into the math you use to determine whether a commission is worth it.
 A real estate agent can often speed up the transaction process by navigating twists and turns with experience by knowing what to expect at every stage of the sale.
 Because of that, extra value is brought to the transaction as a quick sale can help you avoid the cost of remaining in a property you don’t want to be in anymore.
 This takes you away from the new property you’re aiming for, where you could be building up equity early on.

-While it is certainly true that real estate transactions follow a predictable series of events and the main events along that path can be generally explained in a short period of time.
+While it is certainly true that real estate transactions follow a predictable series of events and the main events along that path can be generally explained in a short period.
 However, the devil is always in the details and when an offer comes in on your property that includes a contingency on a home inspection or other action, will you know how to handle it?

 Extra Effort, Extra Value

-To be clear, there are some transactions that can be done by an owner without problem, but for the vast majority of cases, a real estate agent can be an extremely valuable resource that often times makes back the cost of hiring the agent in the first place.
+Some transactions can be done by an owner without a problem, but for the vast majority of cases, a real estate agent can be an extremely valuable resource that oftentimes makes back the cost of hiring the agent in the first place.
 If something goes awry during the selling process, would you rather have yourself at the helm or an experienced real estate agent?